raritytiks/DSX-Game-Helper/README.md

 ### Usage

 1. Run the `DSXGameHelperv1.exe` executable that you extracted.
 2. Add your games to the list by clicking the "Add Game" button and selecting the game's executable file.

-3. Choose the version of DSX you are using (DSX Free or DSX Steam) using the dropdown menu.

-4. Click the "Browse" button to select the location of the DSX executable file on your system.

-5. DSX Game Helper will periodically check your running processes for the added games.
+3. DSX Game Helper will periodically check if one of your games is running.

-6. If DSX detects a game running and you have selected DSX Free, it will automatically launch the DSX executable.
+4. If it detects a game running, it will automatically launch the DSX on Steam.

-7. If you have selected DSX Steam, it will launch DSX via Steam when it detects a game running.

-8. All your configurations and settings will be saved and loaded automatically on the next launch.
-Configuration and settings files will be created in the same folder as the `DSXGameHelper.exe` executable.
+5. All your configurations and settings will be saved and loaded automatically on the next launch.\
+   Configuration and settings files will be created in the same folder as the `DSXGameHelperv1.exe` executable.

-### Configuration

-- The interval is 1 second.

-### Updates

-- DSX Game Helper may receive updates in the future.
-Check the [Releases](https://github.com/raritytiks/dsx-game-helper/releases) page for the latest versions.

 ### Issues and Feedback